jieyang-lab/jieyang-lab.github.io/_pages/join.md

 <strong>Undergraduate Interns:</strong> We welcome local UVA undergraduate students to work in the lab through internship programs for school credit or as paid undergraduate researchers.
   </p>
 <p style="text-align: justify;">
 <strong>Visiting Scholars:</strong> We are open to host foreign visiting scholars, exchange students, interns, and sabbatical visitors from academia and industry.
-Typically, we expect these visitors to be compensated either by their home institution or personally.
+Typically, we expect these visitors to be compensated either by their home institutions or by themselves.
 </p>

 For all inquiries and applications, please contact <a href="mailto:jieyang@scripps.edu">Dr. Yang</a> directly.